-

 A tax treaty is an agreement between two countries laying down which of them may tax which income.
 One country will levy taxes and the other will provide a tax reduction or exemption.

-A list of the countries with which the Netherlands has signed a tax treaty is available on the Tax and Customs Administration’s website.
+A list of the countries with which the Netherlands has signed a tax treaty is available on the website of the Dutch tax authorities.

 APA/ATR policy

-The Netherlands is in favor of Advance Pricing Agreements (APAs) and Advance Tax Rulings (ATRs).
-APAs and ATRs are binding agreements made with the Tax and Customs Administration on the application of tax laws to international groups of companies.
+The Netherlands is in favour of Advance Pricing Agreements (APAs) and Advance Tax Rulings (ATRs).
+APAs and ATRs are binding agreements made with the Dutch Tax Authorities on the application of tax laws to international groups of companies.

 Are there any particular incentive regimes that make your jurisdiction attractive to businesses from a tax perspective (e.g. tax holidays, incentive regimes, employee schemes, or other?)

-A reduced rate of 9% applies to activities covered by the innovation box.
+A reduced rate of up to 9% applies to activities covered by the innovation box.
 The innovation box provides tax relief to encourage innovative research.
-All profits earned from innovative activities are taxed at this special rate.
+All profits earned from innovative activities in principle are taxed at this special rate.

 Are there any impediments / tax charges that typically apply to the inflow or outflow of capital to and from your jurisdiction (e.g., withholding taxes, exchange controls, capital controls, etc.)?